microsoft/terminal/doc/specs/#492 - Default Terminal/spec.md

 ## Future considerations

 * We additionally would like to leave the door open to distributing updated `OpenConsole.exe`s in their own app package as a dependency that others could rely on.
-    * This was one of the original management requests when we were open sourcing the console product as well as the Terminal back in spring of 2019.
+    * This was one of the original management requests when we were opening the source of the console product as well as the Terminal back in spring of 2019.
 For the sake of ongoing servicing and maintainability, it was requested that we reach a point where our dependencies could be serviced potentially independently of the product as a whole static unit.
 We didn't achieve that goal initially, but this design would enable us to do something like this.
     * One negative to this scenario is that dependency resolution and the installation of dependent packages through APPX is currently lacking in several ways.
 It's difficult/impossible to do in environments where the store or the internet is unavailable.
 And it's a problem often enough that the Windows Terminal package embeds the VC runtimes inside itself instead of relying on the dependency resolution of the app platform.

 ## Resources